cryptictech/Docker-React/README.md

 ## Contribute to this image

 ## Licensing
-This software is the containerization of (Facebook's create-react-app)[https://github.com/facebook/create-react-app], the license provided covers the root directory of this project but /app is created by `create-react-app` which is covered by their (license)[https://github.com/facebook/create-react-app/blob/master/LICENSE].
+This software is the containerization of [Facebook's create-react-app](https://github.com/facebook/create-react-app), the license provided covers the root directory of this project but /app is created by `create-react-app` which is covered by their [license](https://github.com/facebook/create-react-app/blob/master/LICENSE).